mkffl/mkffl.github.io/_posts/2023-04-20-causal-shapley.markdown

 $v_f,x(\{\text{income, race, zip}\})$=$f(x)$=2.584 because it's the prediction when all features are in the coalition.
 What would be the outcome without zip, $v_f,x(\{\text{income, race}\})$?
 If it is the same as $f(x)$ then the difference Δ_v is zero and zip would make no contribution.
 For Erick, $v_f,x(\{\text{income, race}\})$=2.687, which is close to the predicted outcome.
 A statistical test does not allow to conclude that the two values are different, which reinforces the view adding the zip code has no effect on the prediction.

-Another interesting scenario is the last coaltion above with only rac, S={race}.
+Another interesting scenario is S={race}, the coalition with only race.
 Here again, the data supports the hypothesis that $\Delta_v$ is zero, so the zip code has no incremental effect when race is already factored in.
 That's two out of four scenarios that don't attribute any effect to zip.

 In Erick's case, the Shapley value for zip is 1.104 though, so clearly not zero.
 In the chart below, each bar shows the Shapley values for one of the three features and the baseline, "None".
 The number next to the feature name corresponds to its actual value in the dataset.
 Most of the explanation is attributed to the combined effect of zip code and race.
-All values add up to the applicant's predicted value 2.584 thanks to Local accuracy.
+All values add up to the applicant's predicted value of 2.584 owing to Local accuracy.

 [source](https://github.com/mkffl/causal_shapley/blob/fead10117dd3217304b2fa09a9b9a7870e130091/recipe.R#L129)
 {:refdef: style="text-align: center;"}